 Literally Monkeying Around

-As I said before, all of them are animals rescued from abuse of some sort, which is a very giving thing for the center to do, but often sad to think about because it really shouldn’t be necessary.
+As I said before, all of the animals were rescued from abuse of some sort.
 Each animal there has a story that is worth telling, ranging from misguided house pets to twisted circus attractions to victims of forest traps.
 Although I wish I were in possession of the time & stamina to learn each & every one, alas I am not.

 All the Trip Advisor reviews we had read of the tours and of the park itself mentioned how difficult it was to get anything out of the experience unless you had a proper guide along, but we never felt bereft.
 We actually had some locals offer to be guides when we arrived, though we declined and still we had a small crowd follow us into the first area.

 They were locals trying to sell us food to feed the animals, and they were actually quite informative, whether offering bananas for the monkeys, potatoes for the deer, or sugar cane for the elephants.
+Who knew elephants had such a sweet tooth?
 In fact, local fruit sellers were quick enough to point out some tiny monkey babies whose mothers had recently died, and would therefore be better to feed our bananas to.
+The little guy kept getting scared off by bigger monkeys, but the locals persuaded us to be persistent.
 It was useful to know, so always keep your eye out for unexpected help!

 Making the Most of It

-As a visitor with just one day during which to explore all that the center has to offer (though they do offer two- & three-day options in the Cardamom Mountains), it’s quite possible to have a wonderful day simply wandering around the two loops along which the animals have been placed.
+This was one of our favorite things to do around the country’s capital city during our mere two weeks in Cambodia.
+Even as a visitor with just one day during which to explore all that the center has to offer (though they do offer two- & three-day options in the Cardamom Mountains), it’s quite possible to have a wonderful day simply wandering around the two loops along which the animals have been placed.
 There was not much signage in English on the enclosures, though there was some, but for the bears and tigers there were loads of interesting facts in English.
+Be prepared to pose for photos at the designated spots, too.

 Both maps we saw posted had names in Khmer as well as an easy-to-follow photo map of the animal you should keep an eye out for when passing by.
 Even though you won’t always know their background since their arrival at the center, you at least know that it has been a positive experience, and they make it easy for you to see each creature.
 If you choose to go on foot, just reading the basic signs and snapping pictures, this will take about 3-5 hours depending on your speed & if you miss any animals.